Webcast: Building trust and transparency through SOC 2 reporting

 Compliance with the Federal Information Security Management Act (FISMA) is required of all federal agencies and all commercial entities that provide services to the Federal Government.
 Companies must have a control environment that meets FISMA requirements, which include required documentation.
 Additional federal regulations beyond FISMA may also be applicable.

-Accordingly, commercial cloud service providers (CSPs) for federal agencies must meet Federal Risk and Authorization Management Program (FedRAMP) requirements.
+Commercial cloud service providers (CSPs) must meet Federal Risk and Authorization Management Program (FedRAMP) requirements.
 FedRAMP standardizes the approach to cloud-related security assessments, authorizations, and ongoing monitoring.
-The program uses a “do once, use many times” model, i.e., CSP certification can be applied across multiple potential customers to save time, money and resources.

 PwC is an accredited FedRAMP 3PAO (Third Party Assessment Organization), enabling us to perform cloud security assessments.
 Our FedRAMP team includes cloud security, federal regulatory, and controls professionals.
 Partnering with PwC’s Cloud Assurance team, you will be well-prepared to meet federal cloud compliance requirements.